xmas-ar/xNMS/docs/source/base/features.md

 ## Network Visualization

-eNMS can display network data on a world map (Google Map or Open Street Map).
+xNMS can display network data on a world map (Google Map or Open Street Map).
 Each device is displayed at its GPS coordinates.
 Click on a device to display its properties, configuration, or start an SSH terminal session.